nexotc/nexotc-docs/docs/modules/privacy-stack.md

     style D stroke-width:2px,stroke-dasharray: 5 5;
     ```

-<h2>Compliance First</h2>
+## Compliance Comes First

-All privacy settings are **auditable** using zk-Proofs and built with regulators in mind.
-Users must still complete mandatory KYC/KYB — but can decide **what's visible to counterparties**.
+All privacy features are designed with regulation in mind.
+Users still complete KYC/KYB, but thanks to zero-knowledge proofs, they can control what’s visible to counterparties while keeping everything fully auditable.